shaynewang/piafedora/README.md

 # PIA installer for Fedora (UNOFFICIAL)

 Automatically setup Private Internet Access VPN v65 for Fedora users.
-This is an UNOFICIAL installer that originally was based on the OFICIAL Ubuntu install script.
+This is an UNOFICIAL installer that originally was based on the OFICCIAL Ubuntu install script.
 Feel free to check the src.

 [Changelog](CHANGELOG.md).